mohit2708/Laravel/Interview-Question.md

 ### Ques.What is composer?
 * Composer is the package manager for the framework.
 * It helps in adding new packages from the huge community into your laravel application.
+* * Composer is a tool for managing dependency in PHP.
+It allows you to declare the libraries on which your project depends on and will manage (install/update) them for you.<br> Laravel utilizes Composer to manage its dependencies.
+* It is an application-level package manager for PHP.
+It provides a standard format for managing PHP software dependencies and libraries.
 Example:-
 ```php
 composer requires laravel/passport